magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 * You’ll be prompted to give your deployment a name, let’s call it `wp_demo_1`
 * Click DEPLOY to initiate the deployment

 Vamp will now run the deployment.
-This might take some time, especially if the images still need to be pulled from the Docker hub.
+This might take some time, especially if the images need to be pulled from the Docker hub.
 You can track the status of the deployed clusters and their services under the DEPLOYMENTS by opening the `wp_demo_1` deployment.
-Once a deployment has successfully completed you will see the service name highlighted in grey (on the left), the IP of the deployed instance(s) and the environment variables passed to the service.
+Once a deployment has successfully completed you will see the service name highlighted in grey (on the left), the IP of the deployed instance(s) and any environment variables passed to the service.
 Note how the Wordpress deployment doesn't start until mySQL has fully deployed.

 ![](images/screens/v091/wordpress_deployment_1.jpg)
-## Access Wordpress from outside the deployment
+## Access Wordpress from a stable endpoint

 Vamp treats the clusters of services in a blueprint as a single "black box" deployment.
 Each service exposes internal gateways that are accessible to other services from within the same deployment.
 Internal gateways are defined as `ports` in a breed and come in two flavours - tcp and http ([read more about ports](documentation/using-vamp/breeds/#ports)).
 To access a service at a stable endpoint from outside the deployment, an external gateway must also be exposed.